 Usually, no treatment is needed.
 If the spots are irritated, or the person wants them removed for cosmetic reasons, treatment may include freezing the area with liquid nitrogen or surgery.

 Soft, small, flesh-colored skin flaps on the neck, armpits, or groin.
 They are very common.
-They may be linked to metabolic syndrome and increased risk of heart disease.

 If the skin tags are irritated, or the person wants them removed for cosmetic reasons, treatment may include freezing the tags with liquid nitrogen, electrodesiccation, or surgery by cutting them off.